jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - CL & OL motors should work together, shouldn't all have to be the same
 - do Z first, avoid this knock

+## 2021 09 13

+Just setting one of these up again.

+- bus addresses
+  - X: 1
+  - YL: 2
+  - YR: 3
+  - ZLF: 4
+  - ZLR: 5
+  - ZRF: 6
+  - ZRR: 7
+  - now check motion system, homing...
+  - Tool Plate: 8 (reserve)
+  - Bed Loadcells: 9
+    - needs updated firmware for latest osape
+  - Bed Heater: 10
+    - ibid
+  - test bed heater
+  - now build hotend

+Ack, I've changed the bus since last... thought I tested motion, maybe haven't updated submodules?
+Or I have a cable flipped...
+I am not even getting the clklight blink.
+Everything is up to date, but I don't see anything on the line... ah: probably the head is misconfigured as one of the old modules.
+Grandissimo, looks alive now.

+Now limits not hooking up, IDK.
+Now totally flumoxxed, I guess I was using the limit as a debug probably.
+Yep, that was all.

+OK back up on motion and homing.
+Should test the bed heater.

 ## 2021 07 07

 I have myself a timeout when consuming moves now - in embedded.
 I wonder why this was working before (?) or how?
 That'll be a real development mystery - have I never run this thing w/ the current OSAP?
 What have I been doing?
 No - surely, because I had the whole filament experiment thing working etc... and I tested print codes.
 The print was in 2021-01-24, this *was* actually well before the new its-all-vertices codes.